jw120/fcc-timestamp/README.md

 source git repo (in the deploy sub-directory).
 This means all heroku commands need to be run within the deploy sub-directory (which is done automatically via the npm run commands)

+Note that the challenge does not given any specification for the format of a natural date that we are supposed to accept, so we just use whatever the standard javascript Date constructor provides.

 ## TODO

 * DONE Git checkin
 * DONE Add tests
 * DOME Get Heroku working again
 * DONE Trim node_modules and typings
-* watch video
+* DONE watch video
-* Remove return value from server.ts?
+* TODO ?
+Remove return value from server.ts?
-* Check date format output
+* TODO Check date format output
+* TODO ally served
+* Decide on static file to serve
-* Add / page statically served
+* Add test for static file
 * Submit to fcc

 ## Ways to run